-- Firefighters. - Declining results may indicate that the pension plan may not be adequately funded, which may indicate an increasing burden on the tax base. - The rating is inconclusive due to the decrease in the percentage funded in fiscal year 2016.
-Had the Y3 to Y5 trend difference been greater than 10%, the rating would have been unfavorable.
+- Firefighters. - Declining results may indicate that the pension plan may not be adequately funded, which may indicate an increasing burden on the tax base. - The rating is inconclusive due to an inconsistent trend over the past few years.
 Funding percentages are heavily influenced by market trends.